DebsankarBanerjee/Segmentation-and-analysis-of-mother-machine-data/README.md

 ### 1. Pre-Processing & Data Decomposition

 High-resolution images of the microfluidic device are decomposed into localized image stacks.
-Each stack represents a single sensing channel, isolating the region of interest (ROI) to reduce computational overhead and focus the segmentation logic on individual data streams.
+Each stack represents a single channel, isolating the region of interest (ROI) to reduce computational overhead and focus the segmentation logic on individual data streams.

 ---